On this page:

 ARTX301Advanced Documentary Video Production Advanced Documentary will reinforce skills and explore alternatives to the techniques and aesthetics learned during the Introduction to Documentary course (ARTX-250).
 Students will be taught a broader repertoire of techniques and skills beyond the introductory level with respect to proposing a story, interviewing subjects, transcribing and writing a script, capturing and logging footage, and editing finished films with music and graphics.
 Students will individually produce between three and four short documentaries that incorporate every step of the filmmaking process.
 Class lectures will examine the structure and technique of films; students will then work outside of class time to apply what they have learned.Prerequisite: ARTX-250 and sophomore standing or higher, or permission by the instructor.

 ARTX316Intermediate Photography Photography taught as a creative and expressive medium from a fine art perspective.
 In this course, the student will expand their knowledge, skills, and experience in the medium by focusing on an individual project for the duration of the term.
 The student can use either analog or digital tools to create this small body of work.
 Critiques will be held and a written component will be due as well (structured reflection and artist statement).
-An SLR or DSLR camera is required.Prerequisite: ARTX-230 and ARTX-115, ARTX-214, or SEMN-214
+An SLR or DSLR camera is required.Prerequisite: ARTX-115, ARTX-214, or SEMN-214, or ARTX-230

 ARTX320Intermediate Ceramics: State of Clay The intermediate levels of Ceramics: Hand Building and Ceramics: Wheel Throwing are taught as one joint course in the same time slot.
 Concept-based and technical assignments are designed to be accessible and applicable for both sets of students.
 Assignments help students question what it means to choose clay as a medium while developing a more advanced body of work.
 Lectures and discussions focus on the expanding role and definition of ceramics within evolution of American ceramics in the twentieth and twenty-first centuries.
 Basic clay, glaze and firing technology are covered through a series of technical labs.
 Offered Spring (odd years)Prerequisite: Take two ceramics classes or one plus permission of the instructor